Checking the scanning design recommendations

 - Select the question and click Variable Properties from the Questionnaire toolbar.

-- The pattern used is supplied with Snap Desktop and called whole number.
+- In the example, the pattern is called whole number and is supplied with Snap Desktop.
 In Source Pattern select whole number from the list of quantity patterns available.

 - Change the Scanning Validation property to Pattern.
 The Scanning module expects the response to be handwritten and with the pattern entered in the Source Pattern.